-- CT scans: Regional performance remained stable at 85% of priority 2-3 (emergent and urgent) scans completed within access targets.
-This means that even with a high demand for CT scans, 85% of patients receive their CT scans on time.
-Programs such as neurosurgery, trauma, cardiovascular surgery and
+- CT scans: Regional performance remained stable at 82% of priority 2-3 (emergent and urgent) scans completed within access targets.
+This means that even with a high demand for CT scans, 82% of patients receive their CT scans on time.

 Things You Should Know About Performance Indicators